 DArTag method is targeting similar number of markers as DArTcap (many hundreds to thousands), but is not restricted to markers identified by DArTseq platform.
 Any SNP (or a small indel) can be targeted using DArTag if there is some genomic sequence available around the variant base/indel.
 In the first step of DArTag special molecular probes select the small target regions containing sequence variants.
 In the second step the targeted regions are amplified and, in parallel, the sample-specific barcode (a short stretch of sequence) is attached.
 The libraries generated in that manner are sequenced on the NGS equipment and resulting sequences processed using DArT PL’s proprietary pipeline.

 DArTmp is used in applications requiring relatively small number of markers, but it can effectively process a few hundred SNPs in a single assay.
-There is no minimal number of markers that are required for the assay and DArT PL has been delivering services with as few as 10 markers in one assay.
-However, the advantage of this method compared to any single marker assay platforms is increasing fast with the increase of the loci it targets.
+There is no minimal number of markers that are required for the assay and DArT P/L has been delivering services with as few as 10 markers in one assay.
+However, the advantage of DArTmp compared to any single marker assay platforms is its ability to be increasingly fast as the loci it targets increases.
 The DArTmp assay is very similar in terms of requirements and the process to the DArTag assay as it also targets a short stretch of sequence around the sequence variant of interest.
 The main difference is the way the selection of the target sequence happens in the first step of the assay.
 In DArTmp a pair of oligonucleotide primers are used instead of a single probe applied in DArTag.
 All the consecutive steps in the lab and the whole analytical part are the same for DArTmp and DArTag.
-As DArTmp is targeting the smallest number of markers the initial investment in assay development and oligo synthesis is small, enabling rapid adoption of this method to a number of applications requiring only modest number of markers.
+As DArTmp is targeting the smallest number of markers, the initial investment in assay development and oligo synthesis is small, enabling rapid adoption of this method to a number of applications requiring only modest number of markers.